afgai/aji-portfolio/README.md

 # aji-portfolio
 # Get To Know Me!

-Hello, I'm Aji Fatou, an aspiring Datat Analyst with expertise in data management, analysis and reporting, database design, and data modelling.
+Hello, I'm Aji Fatou, an aspiring Data Analyst with expertise in data management, reporting, database design, and data modelling.

-Welcome to my portfolio, where I showcase some of of my [projects!](https://github.com/afgai/Porfolio-Guide-)
+Welcome to my portfolio, where I showcase some of my [projects!](https://github.com/afgai/Porfolio-Guide-)

 Through my projects, I demonstrate my expertise in :
 <ul>